aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/04_validation/20_triggering/_index2.en.md

 	alt="Step 14"
 >}}

 Click the **Upload** button.
-Then drag and drop an image file onto the browser window to add it to the list of files to be uploaded.
+Then drag and drop your own image file from your computer onto the browser window to add it to the list of files to be uploaded.
 In this example, you can see a file named `baby.jpg` was added.
 Then click **Upload**.

 {{< figure
 	src="/images/triggering-step12b.png"